maptalks/maptalks.js/README.md

 ## The Story

-maptalks.js was born in 2013, for a map-centric project to help [YUM!
-China](http://www.yumchina.com/en/) to choose locations of KFC and PizzaHut restaurants.
-After verified in many projects of government depts and enterprises, we did a complete rewrite with ES2015 and open sourced it, hoping it can make your life easier in mapping projects.
+maptalks.js was born for a map-centric project to help [YUM!
+China](http://www.yumchina.com/en/) (the most successful food chain in China) manage and analyze spatial data all over the country for choosing locations of new KFC and PizzaHut restaurants.
+After verified in many projects of government depts and enterprises, we are glad to open source it, and hoping it can help you deliver better mapping projects.

 ## Resources